devicetree-org/lopper/specification/source/chapter2-hardware.rst

    Property    ``#ranges-address-cells``
    =========== ==============================================================
    Value type  ``<u32>``
-   Description The number of cells used to represent an address within
+   Description Required; the number of cells used to represent an address
-               the memory map of a CPU cluster node (the node in which the *#ranges-address-cells* property appears).
-This should
+               within the memory map of a CPU cluster node (the node in which the *#ranges-address-cells* property appears).

-               be large enough to represent the maximum size of an address in the data model of the cluster's CPU nodes.
+               This should be large enough to represent the maximum size of an address in the data model of the cluster's CPU nodes.
    Example     CPUs have 64-bit addresses: ``#ranges-address-cells = <2>;``
    =========== ==============================================================